bechirBOUALI/Analyzing-the-security-of-fitbit-wereable/notes.md

 	 [ARM](https://www.blackhat.com/presentations/bh-europe-04/bh-eu-04-dehaas/bh-eu-04-dehaas.pdf)

+	 Results:
+	 	 	- 0x080036E0: bluetooth_stack_bsl (BSL)

+	 	basically the bluetooth functions located inside App segment

+	 		- 0x0800EE62: get_bluetooth_id
+	 		- 0x08012C44: exti_bluetooth_record
+	 		- 0x08018868: rf_record_bluetooth
+	 		- 0x080214A0: printf_bluetooth_id

+	 	As added value we can explain more the fonctionality of each function using dynamic analysis.

 4. Verify this by putting a break point in the firmware in this suspected function, then getting the phone to connect and talk to the fitbit.

+  Test1: Using gdb I put hb at address "0x0800EE62: get_bluetooth_id " then I pressed "continue" and I tried to connect the app to the fitbit and after while the app found the device and the  beak point  reached and gdb stopped at that address.

 5. At this point you can try to setup the device to be used in Avatar, and set Avatar so that when this breakpoint is reached, the execution is transferred to